Queen Wŏn'gyŏng: Involvement in politics

-Exile and death of family
+Family downfall

-In 1406, Taejong had brought up the topic of abdicating but withdrew his statement later on.
-In the process, the Queen's eldest and younger brothers Min Mugu and Min Mujil had voiced that they were very pleased with the news of Taejong's abdication, which caused the two men to be exiled to Jeju Island where they were later killed in 1410.
-In 1408, Min Che, the Queen's father, who had a hard time coping with the exile of his sons, died that same year.
+In 1406, King Taejong brought up the topic of abdicating but later withdrew his statement.
+In the process, the elder two of Lady Min's brothers, Min Mugu and Min Mujil, voiced their gratification with the news; the two men were then exiled to Jeju Island, where they would be executed in 1410.
+Their father, Min Che, had a hard time coping with the exile of his sons and died in 1408.